cepdnaclk/e18-6sp-ML-based-patient-care-diagnostic/docs/README.md

 permalink: ./index.html

 # Please update this with your repository name and project title
-repository-name: e18-3yp-Automated-Road-rule-Detector
+repository-name: e18-6sp-ML-based-patient-care-diagnostic
-title: Automated Road Rule Detector
+title: Patient Care Diagnostic System
 ---

 [comment]: # "This is the standard layout for the project, but you can clean this and use your own template"

-# Automated Road Rule Detector
+# Patient Care Diagnostic System

 ---

 ## Team
 -  E/18/147, Jameel S. [e18147@eng.pdn.ac.lk](mailto:name@email.com)
--  E/18/242, Nimnadi J.A.S. [e18242@eng.pdn.ac.lk](mailto:name@email.com)
+-  E/18/170, Karunarathna W.K. [e18147@eng.pdn.ac.lk](mailto:name@email.com)
 -  E/18/379, Wanduragala T.D.B. [e18379@eng.pdn.ac.lk](mailto:name@email.com)

 <!-- Image (photo/drawing of the final hardware) should be here -->